visgl/loaders.gl/docs/developer-guide/array-buffers.md

 Use `TextEncoder` and `TextDecoder` in the JavaScript [string encoding/decoding library](https://github.com/inexorabletash/text-encoding).

-Since these class are central to using arraybuffers correctly, loaders.gl re-exports these symbols, transparently polyfilling them under Node.js.
+Since these classes are central to using ArrayBuffers correctly, loaders.gl re-exports these symbols, transparently polyfilling them under Node.js.

 ## Converting between ArrayBuffers and other Binary Formats.